NeaDigitra/NeaAPI-Core/REFERENCE.md

 # 🧰 Validator — Usage & Reference

 The validator module gives you robust, readable, and chainable field validation for any Express route, with built-in sanitization, type check, pattern, enum, custom, and more.
+Make sure your API inputs are safe and valid with minimal boilerplate.

 ---